Switch Plan is rated 4.0/5 on Trustpilot

-With over 50 energy suppliers to choose from, the competitive market means that suppliers are always trying to lure new customers in with cheap energy deals.
-This is good for energy consumers, as it means that a better deal on their gas and electricity is never more than a few keystrokes and mouse clicks (or dabs of a touch screen) away.
-Here we’ll look at where and how to get the best cheap energy deals, as well as making further savings by driving down your energy usage.
+The competition in on.
+A competitive market such as the UK energy market means that suppliers are always trying to lure new customers in with cheap energy deals.
+This is good for energy consumers, as it means that a better deal on their gas and electricity is never more than a few keystrokes and mouse clicks away.
+Here we’ll look at where and how to get the best cheap energy deals, as well as other, more simpler, ways in which you can save on energy bills.

-There are some things in life for which we’re prepared to pay a little more.
+There are some things in life for which we are prepared to pay a little more.
 A really nice meal in a beautiful restaurant.
 A really delicious bottle of wine.
 An especially comfy sofa that will still grace your living room when your babies are all grown up.
 But there are some things in life for which it makes no sense at all to pay over the odds.
 Like our gas and electricity supply.
 Yet, across the UK, thousands of us are paying too much for the energy we use.
-Which is a veritable crime, when there are so many cheap energy deals on the market today.
+Which is a veritable crime.
+It is easy to save on energy bills when there are so many cheap energy deals on the market today.

 Why are we paying so much for our gas and electricity?

 If you suspect that your energy bills may be too high, you’re by no means alone!
-In fact, a 2020 report by the National Audit Office (NAO), which you can read here, revealed that the UK as a nation is currently overspending by over £800 million on its energy bills.
+In fact, a 2020 report by the National Audit Office (NAO), revealed that the UK as a nation is currently overspending by over £800 million on its energy bills.

 There are many reasons why UK households are paying far too much for their energy, but it’s usually because of one of the following: